Amari (The Morning Show): Critical reviews

 "Amari" received mostly positive reviews from critics.
 Maggie Fremont of Vulture gave the episode a 4 star rating out of 5 and wrote, "“Amari” is a showcase episode for Beharie, and she rises to the occasion at every turn.
 Of course, this means Beharie's character is forced into the hot seat when a rumor about her doping to win her medals gains traction on social media, and she must save her reputation and career.
 How does she go about doing this?
 By coming clean.
 Something quite novel for the people in this series!"

-Kimberly Roots of TVLine wrote, "Something Chris Hunter never wanted anyone to know — as well as a heartache of which very few people were aware — are both thrust into the spotlight in this week's The Morning Show.
-And, to add insult to injury, the outing takes place on Bro Hartman's podcast, of all places."

 Michel Ghanem of Elle wrote, "After last week's explosive final few minutes, I expected this episode to come out swinging with a Celine and Stella showdown.
 But instead, we're zooming out to focus on sidelined characters like Ben and Chris.
 Is this ensemble too large to maintain plot momentum?
 Perhaps.
 Still, after Beharie's Emmy nomination last season, I was waiting to see how The Morning Show would spotlight her this year, and the actress doesn't disappoint."
 Denis Kimathi of TV Fanatic gave the episode a 4.7 star rating out of 5 and wrote, "Halfway through the season, The Morning Show has made some big moves that promise to set up an even more exciting second half.
 We are yet to explore the fallout of Celine's discovery, Cory's return to UBA, Mia's departure from the newsroom, and, of course, Wolf River."